btcpayserver/btcpayserver-doc/README.md

 BTCPayServer is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.

 If you have any issues with BTCPay, please file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues).
-If you have more general questions, please come on [Slack](http://slack.btcpayserver.org/) or check our [Wiki Page](https://nbitstack.com/c/btcpayserver) for common issues.
+If you have more general questions, please come on [Slack](http://slack.btcpayserver.org/) or check our [Wiki Page](https://nbitstack.com/c/btcpayserver) for common problems.

 ![BTCPayInfographic](img/BTCPAYINFOGRAPHIC.png)